 The DNA Valokuitu Plus (DNA Fibre Optic Plus) network enables broadband speeds of up to a Gigabit-class per second without any changes to the housing company's internal network.
-In the first quarter, the Gigabit-class speed became available to all 600,000 households in the DNA Valokuitu Plus network.
+In the first quarter of 2017, the Gigabit-class speed became available to all 600,000 households in the DNA Valokuitu Plus network.
 Gigabit-class speeds are required because the number of Internet-connected devices is growing in households.

 In early 2017, DNA tested the potential of the new 5G radio technology.
 A transmission rate of some 25 Gbps and a delay of less than 3 ms were achieved in the radio connection in the 5G test, which is a strong proof of the progress of 5G development.
+In the second quarter, DNA took another step toward 5G by testing a 1 Gbps speed on its 4G network.
+The new maximum speed is tested in Karuby, Siuntio.